 Grading & Recording Your Dry Needling Treatment

-Like reactions to bee stings or drinking alcohol, the result varies from person to person and we don’t unnecessarily want to provoke an excessive response.
-Mann 1992, says about 10% of clients are strong reactors, while adverse response research related to the aggravation of pain and doziness, indicates around 4-6%.
+Like reactions to bee stings or drinking alcohol, the result varies from person to person, and we don’t unnecessarily want to provoke an excessive response.
+Mann 1992, says about 10% of clients are strong reactors, while adverse response research related to the aggravation of pain and doziness indicates around 4-6%.
 Regardless, the potential for strong reactions is present.
 So how can we minimise these events, especially if you work in a multi-practitioner practice and share clients?

 Grade II (Up to 1 minute)